NSW blueberries are seeing green

 On the road to certification

-Converting your farm to organic is a huge undertaking, but Tumbarumba’s high elevation and low pest pressure made the decision to transition to organic production a relatively easy one for Mulder.
-He has had to employ more staff to account for increased weed spraying as well as investing in expensive certified organic soil inputs and implementing new composting processes.
-Only organic pesticides and crop protectants are used, and no chemicals are used at any stage.
+Converting your farm to organic is a huge undertaking.
+However, Tumbarumba’s high elevation and low pest pressure made the decision to transition to organic production a relatively easy one for Mulder.
+He has had to employ more staff to account for increased weed spraying.
+He’s also invested in expensive certified organic soil inputs and implementing new composting processes.
+Only organic pesticides and crop protectants are used; no chemicals are used at any stage.
 All of Mulder’s workers have now also been trained and educated in the organic production model.

-Primary producers need to go through several audits before they can become certified organic; they need to manage their business according to the organic certification body’s standards which are underpinned by Australia’s organic standards, and becoming accredited is a long and rigorous process.
-While Mulder’s farm won’t be fully certified for a few more years, he has already yielded his first organic in-conversion crop.
+Primary producers need to go through several audits before they can become certified organic; they need to manage their business according to the organic certification body’s standards which are underpinned by Australia’s organic standards.
+Becoming accredited is a long and rigorous process.
+While Mulder’s farm won’t be fully certified for a few more years, he’s already yielded his first organic in-conversion blueberries.

-Mulder’s berries are carefully hand-picked and packed each day during harvest before being transported to a Driscoll’s cooler that same afternoon.
-There, the berries are inspected for quality and shipped as soon as possible to ensure they arrive at the store fresh, ripe and delicious.
-The level of attention required does make blueberry production capital intensive, but anything less would compromise the quality of the fruit.
+Mulder’s blueberries are carefully hand-picked and packed each day during harvest.
+They’re then transported to a Driscoll’s cooler that same afternoon.
+There, the berries are inspected for quality and shipped as soon as possible.
+This ensures they arrive at the store fresh, ripe and delicious.
+The level of attention required does make the production of blueberries capital-intensive, but anything less would compromise the quality of the fruit.

-“We think it’s important people are aware of the term ‘organic in-conversion’ so they can make more sustainable choices and support farmers like Nico who have dedicated to this transition for the betterment of the planet,” says Driscoll’s General Manager, Jon Gleeson.
+“We think it’s important people are aware of the term ‘organic in-conversion’,” says Driscoll’s General Manager, Jon Gleeson.
+“Then they can make more sustainable choices and support farmers who’ve dedicated to this transition for the betterment of the planet.”

-Over the last 10 years, Australian Driscoll’s berry farmers have been become known for their commitment to biodiversity, water management and low rates of chemical use.
-These measures produce berries that not only taste great, but are more nutritious and kinder to the environment.
+Driscoll’s Australian berry farmers have become known for their commitment to biodiversity, water management and low chemical use over the last decade.
+These measures produce berries that not only taste great; they are more nutritious and kinder to the environment.
 Driscoll’s aim is to offer organic berries across all four Driscoll’s berry types – blueberries, blackberries, raspberries and strawberries – in the coming years.

-Driscoll’s Organic In-Conversion Blueberries can now be found in supermarkets and independent grocers across Australia.
+You can now find Driscoll’s Organic In-Conversion Blueberries in supermarkets and independent grocers across Australia.